by Rex Parker, Director

 AAAP Activities Coming Up

-• Night-sky refresher at Planetarium (May 13, 2017).
-We’re reprising the “night sky refresher” session so that members can improve deep sky skills away from the public and occasional pressure of finding and showing others.
-The Planetarium’s amazing capabilities will be on display as AAAP member and Planetarium staffer Bill Murray runs the system.
-Meet on May 13 at 10AM.
-The Planetarium is located at the NJ State Museum, 205 W State St in Trenton, park at the lower level near the Planetarium entry doors.
+- Celestial Refresher at the State Planetarium (May 13 at 10AM).
+We’re holding an astronomy night sky refresher session inside the dome so that members can improve deep sky skills away from the public and occasional pressure of finding and showing others.
+The Planetarium’s technical capabilities will be on display as AAAP member and Planetarium staffer Bill Murray runs the system.
+Location: NJ State Museum, 205 W State St in Trenton, park at the lower level near the Planetarium entry doors.

-• Solar eclipse plans (Aug 21, 2017).
-Several AAAP members are making plans to view the upcoming total solar eclipse in Oregon.
-If you’re interested in participating contact assistant director Larry Kane.
-The chosen locale is near the town of Monmouth OR, where one of our members has a family connection, which is in the path of totality running W to E across the U.S. from Oregon to South Carolina.
+- Solar eclipse plans (Aug 21, 2017).
+If you want to join in on the Eclipse trip to Oregon, it’s essential that you make plans as soon as possible — please contact assistant director Larry Kane (firstname.lastname@example.org).
+The chosen locale near the town of Monmouth OR, where one of our members has a family connection, is in the path of totality across the U.S. from Oregon to South Carolina.
 Of course, a clear sky is key, and August weather considerations are favorable at this site.
 NJ and surrounding states will see only a partial eclipse, far less impressive than totality.